top of page

 • Your business structure (sole trader, company, trust)

-• Basic understanding of your income streams and costs
+• Your revenue streams and key costs

 How to Hire an Accountant in Australia: